Rodrigo Nascimento

-Rodrigo Nascimento Ferreira (born November 26, 1992) is a Brazilian mixed martial artist who competes in the Heavyweight division of the Ultimate Fighting Championship.
+Rodrigo Nascimento Ferreira (born November 26, 1992) is a Brazilian professional mixed martial artist, currently signed to the PFL.
+He competed in the Heavyweight division of the Ultimate Fighting Championship (UFC).

 Background

 Born in Belo Horizonte, Nascimento met his mentor, Everton Rabelo de Andrade, at a LAN party while playing video games.
 Andrade taught kids and young adults martial arts in the city, and invited Nascimento to be part of the team.
-On Oct.
-2010, the teenager entered his gym and started his MMA career.
+In October 2010, the teenager entered his gym and started his MMA career.

 Mixed martial arts career

 Early career

 Starting his professional career in 2012, two months after the death of his mentor, Nascimento got a perfect 8–0 record on the regional Brazilian scene, finishing his opponent in all eight bouts, 4 by submission and 2 by TKO.

 Nascimento was invited to Dana White's Contender Series 22 and faced Michal Martinek on July 30, 2019.
 He won the bout via arm triangle in the first round, gaining a UFC contract in the process.